arduino/docs-content/content/hardware/09.kits/maker/nesso-n1/tutorials/user-manual/content.md

 ### Grove Connector

 The Nesso N1 also includes one standard **Grove** connector.
-It provides a 5 V interface with two digital I/O pins (`GROVE_IO_0` on GPIO5, `GROVE_IO_1` on GPIO4).
+It provides a 5 V interface with two digital I/O pins (`GROVE_IO_0` on GPIO5, `GROVE_IO_1` on GPIO4), making it compatible with the extensive ecosystem of [Grove modules](https://search.arduino.cc/search?q=grove%20module&tab=store), including those from [M5Stack](https://shop.m5stack.com/pages/search-results-page?q=grove&page=1&rb_tags=ACTUATORS%7CSENSOR) and [Arduino Sensor Kit](https://store.arduino.cc/products/sensor-kit-base).

 ![Grove Connector](assets/grove-connector.png)

 ### 8-Pin Expansion Port

 An 8-pin female header provides access to additional I/O and power pins.
-It is designed to be compatible with the **M5StickC HAT** series of expansion boards.
+It is designed to be fully compatible with the **M5StickC HAT** series of expansion boards, allowing you to easily add functionality with modules for everything from sensors to communication.
+You can explore the range of compatible HATs on the [M5Stack store](https://shop.m5stack.com/collections/for-stick).

 ![8 pins Expansion Port](assets/expansion-port.png)